ruanmartinelli/cal/readme.md

 Mainstream calendar apps are too cluttered and their forms are too lenghty.
 I used to organize my tasks and events in a draft message in gmail so I made this webpage for convenience.

 ### TODO
-- Make it a PWA;
+- Make it a PWA
-- Night mode;
+- Night mode
-- Add different auth providers.
+- Add different auth providers
+- Iterate design

 ### License